-In addition to providing care for adults of all ages, Dr. Wang, as a board-certified geriatrician, offers expert geriatric clinical care to older adults, with a focus on whole-person healing (through holistic therapeutic approaches and lifestyle choices) and reduction of medication use whenever possible.
+In addition to providing care for adults of all ages, Dr. Wang, as a board-certified geriatrician (geriatric doctor), offers expert geriatric care to older adults, with a focus on whole-person healing (through holistic therapeutic approaches and lifestyle choices) and reduction of medication use whenever possible.
 The practice of good geriatric medicine emphasizes attention to the biological, social, and psychological determinants of health, not at all unlike the principles underlying the practice of integrative and functional medicine.

-Dr. Wang serves as a geriatrics specialist, collaborating with older patients’ primary care team, to help his patients stay active in the community and achieve healthy aging.
+Dr. Wang serves as a geriatric specialist, collaborating with older patients’ primary care team, to help his patients stay active in the community and achieve healthy aging.

 As a result of physiologic changes with aging, older adults require special clinical attention when it comes to the treatment of chronic conditions and optimization of functional status to ensure the highest quality of life.
 Medications are more likely to cause adverse effects in older adults, dosages need to be tailored, and meticulous attention is needed to recognize potential interactions among medications and supplements.
 This is particularly important in situations where many medications are being used -- a phenomenon called "polypharmacy," prevalent among older consumers of the health care system.